soltislab/BotanyENMWorkshops/README.md

-# BotanyENMWorkshop2021
+# BotanyENMWorkshop2022
-Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography at Botany 20212
+Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography at Botany 2022
 See the html:  https://soltislab.github.io/BotanyENMWorkshops/Demos/Rbased/CrashCourse_2022.html

-**Workshop will be avaliable at Botany 2022**
+**Workshop is currently being updated for Botany 2022**

 **How to cite**: Link the repository in your method section as github.com/soltislab/BotanyENMWorkshops.
 For example "Models were developed for each species following avaliable scripts (github.com/soltislab/BotanyENMWorkshops)."